Hanggang Saan

+The series is streaming online on YouTube.

 Plot

 This fictional television series follows the lives of two women whose contrasting lives cross paths one desperate day when wrong choices and a tragic incident change their lives forever.
-Sonya Alipio (Sylvia Sanchez), is a low-income single mother of two boys, Paco and Domeng, who works hard for her family, deposits a portion of her hard-earned money every month into a financial educational plan sold by an established company called Educare to ensure her sons have the funds for their college or university.
+Sonya Alipio (Sylvia Sanchez) is a low-income single mother of two boys, Paco and Domeng, who works hard for her family, deposits a portion of her hard-earned money every month into a financial educational plan sold by an established company called Educare to ensure her sons have the funds for their college or university.

 When Sonya is unable to cash out her investments in Educare to pay for her son's heart surgery, she confronts Educare's president Edward Lamoste (Eric Quizon).
 The confrontation turns ugly when Edward begs her to kill him instead so his wife and child benefit from his life insurance.
 As both struggle with the gun, Edward is shot.
 Frightened and ignorant about due process, Mang Asyong (Sonya's friend who witnesses the altercation) urges her to run away while he disposes of the gun.
 Back at the hospital, her son's operation is successful.
-Edward is also rushed to the hospital and declared dead on arrival.
+Edward is rushed to the same hospital and declared dead on arrival.

-Jean Lamoste is Edward's widow and mother of a young daughter, Ana who is as old as Paco.
+Jean Lamoste is Edward's widow and mother of a young daughter, Ana, who is the same age as Paco.
 The two women meet at the hospital chapel and a bond is forged as two strangers comfort each other.
 Jean vows to seek her husband's murderer, while Sonya is torn between reporting the truth to the authorities.
 Her friend Asyong advises her not to abandon her young sons by going to jail.
 She decides to follow his advice when someone else, a disgruntled policy holder, is accused and jailed for the murder.

 Twelve years later, the two women's lives cross paths once again when their children become acquainted.
 Her son Paco (Arjo Atayde) is a lawyer, bar exam top-notcher and Ana (Sue Ramirez) is a New York-trained chef planning to open a restaurant in Manila.
 They fall in love, a relationship that is welcomed at first, then opposed because of the conflict arising from subsequent events between the Alipio and Montecillos.
 As relations become adversarial between both families, Ana and Paco decide to end their relationship.
 Paco moves on and falls in love with his colleague Atty.
 Georgette San Diego.